 With this macro narrative in mind, the rest of our thesis will describe how we select projects to include in our diversified basket of platform level distributed ledger technologies.

 Introduction to removing the middleman

-There is a paradox that blockchains are simultaneously the most and least secure form of ownership ever devised.
+There is a paradox that distributed ledgers are simultaneously the most and least secure form of ownership ever devised.

-As blockchains remove trusted third party middlemen from the transactions process, each user becomes fully responsible for protecting their own investments (or must delegate this responsibility to a new generation of middlemen such as Coinbase, Kraken, Bitfinex, etc).
+As distributed ledgers remove trusted third party middlemen from the transactions process, each user becomes fully responsible for protecting their own investments (or must delegate this responsibility to a new generation of middlemen such as Coinbase, Kraken, Bitfinex, etc).

 Public and Private Keys

-In the blockchain world, middlemen are replaced with two large strings of letters and numbers.
+In the distributed ledger world, middlemen are replaced with two large strings of letters and numbers:

 The second is the "private key" which gives the possessor complete access to (and control of) any amount of value on that address.